kbirk/esper/README.md

 ### Renderables

-While working at the level of vertex buffers and index buffers can give you low level control, it is often tedious.
-Renderables encapsulate this behavior with a simplified interface while still retaining the same low level control.
+While working at the level of `esper.VertexBuffers` and `esper.IndexBuffers` can give you low level control, it is often tedious and unnecessary.
+The `esper.Renderable` class encapsulates this behavior with a simplified interface while still retaining the same low level control.

     // Create a renderable from vertex and index arrays. var renderable = new esper.Renderable({
-        positions: positionsArray,
-        normals: normalsArray,
-        uvs: uvsArray,
+        vertices: {
+            0: positions,
+            1: normals,
+            2: uvs
+        },
-        indices: indicesArray
+        indices: indices
     });

     // Create a renderable without an index buffer var renderable = new esper.Renderable({
-        positions: positionsArray,
-        normals: normalsArray,
-        uvs: uvsArray
+        vertices: {
+            0: positions,
+            1: normals,
+            2: uvs
+        }
     });

     // Draw the renderable.